urosolia/urosolia.github.io/_posts/2020-1-6-MPC Part I.markdown

 The sufficient conditions that we discussed so far guarantee closed-loop constraint satisfaction and stability.
 What about optimality?
 Unfortunately, these conditions are not enough to guarantee optimality of the closed-loop system.
 In particular, the optimality gap is a function of $$(i)$$ how well the terminal cost approximates the optimal value function $$J^*(\cdot)$$ and $$(ii)$$ the size of the terminal constraints set, which ideally should be the $$maximal$$ $$stabilizable$$ $$set$$ $$\mathcal{X}_\infty$$, i.e., the largest set of states from which the control task can be completed and $$(iii)$$ the length of the prediction horizon.

-To illustrate how the terminal set and terminal cost affect the suboptimality gap we rewrite the optimal value function as
+To illustrate how the terminal set and terminal cost affect the suboptimality gap we rewrite the optimal value function from the original infinite horizon optimal control problem described in the The Control Problem section as

 $$
 \begin{align}